 The five Northern German states, which are all united in the maritime cluster, have a total turnover of 43 percent.

-A lot of maritime industries and scientific institutions concentrate their activities in northern Germany and form an important economic cluster across a variety of networks.
-The states of Bremen, Hamburg, Mecklenburg-Vorpommern, Lower Saxony and Schleswig-Holstein support the cross-state cluster formation through the Maritimes Cluster Norddeutschland (MCN).
+Many of the maritime industries and scientific institutions focus their activities in Northern Germany forming an important economic cluster across a variety of networks.
+The states of Bremen, Hamburg, Mecklenburg-Pomerania, Lower Saxony and Schleswig-Holstein support this cross-state cluster formation through the Maritime Cluster Northern Germany (MCN).

-This unique platform has been in existence since 2011, coordinating state interests in the cluster development and as a moderator of the interfaces between the sectors of the maritime industry and neighbouring technological fields.
-As a member and partner in the MCN, companies are able to benefit from long-term cooperation between the public sector, the economy and science and make use of a vast cooperation network to drive innovations forward.
+This unique platform has been in existence since 2011, coordinating state interests in cluster development, and serving as a moderator of the interfaces between the sectors of the maritime industry and neighbouring technological fields.
+As MCN members and partners, companies are able to benefit from long-term cooperation between the public sector, the economy and science and make use of a vast cooperation network to drive innovations forward.

-In addition to the cross-state activities, the MCN also supports state-specific key issues thanks to its regional offices.
+In addition to cross-state activities, MCN also supports state-specific key issues thanks to its regional offices.

 The Northern German states administer their special political responsibility for the major players in the maritime industry in a variety of ways.
-Regular meetings of the Economic and Transport Minister and the Science Minister of the Northern German states provide for a coordinated approach in the relevant policy areas.
+Regular meetings of the Ministers for Economic Affairs, Transport and Scientific Affairs of the Northern German states provide for a coordinated approach in the relevant policy areas.

-In addition, the coastal states engage in the implementation of the German government’s Maritime Technologies National Masterplan and participate in the organization of the National Maritime Conference every 2 years.
+In addition, the coastal states engage in the implementation of the German government’s Maritime Technologies National Master Plan and participate in the organisation of the National Maritime Conference every two years.

 To find out who your contacts in our branch offices are, please click here.

 For more information on the priorities and activities of the federal states in the maritime economy, please see the following links:

 Der Senator für Wirtschaft, Arbeit und Häfen der Freien Hansestadt Bremen